silverbulletmd/silverbullet/website/🔌 Query.md

 * [[🔌 Github]] provides `gh-pull` to query PRs for selected repo
 * [[🔌 Mattermost]] provides `mm-saved` to fetch (by default 15) saved posts in Mattermost

-For complete list of data sources, please check plugs’ pages.
+For a complete list of data sources, please check plugs’ pages.

+### 5. Templates
+Templates are predefined formats to render the body of the query.

+#### 5.1 How to create a template?
+It is pretty easy.
+You just need to create a new page.
+However, it is recommended to create your templates using `template/[TEMPLATE_NAME]` convention.
+For this guide, we will create `template/plug` which we will use in the example 6.4 below.

-### 5. Examples
+### 6. Examples
 We will walk you through a set of examples starting from very basic one until to format the data using templates.

 Our goal in this exercise is to (i) get all plug pages (ii) ordered by last modified time and (iii) display in a nice format.

 For the sake of simplicity, we will use `page` data source and limit the results not to spoil the page.

-#### 5.1 Simple query without any condition
+#### 6.1 Simple query without any condition
 **Goal:** We would like to get the list of all pages.

 **Result:** Look at the data.
 This is more than we need.
 The query even gives us template pages.
 Lets try to limit it in the next step.